masak/programming-language-idea-history/README.md

 The problem with that is that this required (and still requires) a kind of type-based "regimentation" that people are still hesitant to commit to.
 When people talk about ADTs, they mostly mean sum types (since product types are already common); and the sum types imply _enforcing_ coverage (unless you're Erlang).
 Maybe history took the path it did because enforcing coverage didn't look realistic, or didn't seem to have a good cost/benefit ratio or good ergonomics.

+## Why semicolons?

+As statement terminators/separators?
+In many languages.

+[This post] speculates a bit.